charlievelas/TreeUI/README.md

 # TreeUI
-A GUI for performing analysis on a ROOT tree stored in a .root file.
+A GUI for performing analysis on a ROOT TTree stored in a .root file.

 # How to install
 For bash